banagale/FileKitty/README.md

 <img src="https://github.com/banagale/FileKitty/assets/1409710/d7c68e71-5245-499b-8be9-3ca1f88adc1b" width="200">

 A macOS utility for selecting, combining, and copying the contents of files — ideal for use with **LLMs and generative AI tools**.
 FileKitty lets you grab context from multiple files with one click and keeps a full history of your selections.

 ---

 ## Why FileKitty?

 LLM tools like **Cursor**, **GitHub Copilot Chat**, and **Claude Code** are powerful — but behind the scenes, they often make API completion requests using **bloated, overstuffed prompts**.
 These include entire repos, unrelated files, and boilerplate-heavy context, which can **degrade the quality of even state-of-the-art models.**

 **FileKitty gives you control over the prompt.** It’s a lightweight tool for assembling precise, readable context that pairs perfectly with interactive (chat-based) LLM workflows — whether you're using **ChatGPT**, **Claude**, **Gemini**, or any number of **local models**.

 ### FileKitty helps you:

 * **For coding:** Select only the files, classes, or functions you're working on — and get direct, targeted suggestions instead of vague completions.
 * **For documentation and planning:** Combine real code with Slack threads, meeting notes, or config files to produce accurate explanations, writeups, and planning docs.
 * **For debugging and support:** Isolate logs, config diffs, and source snippets into a focused prompt — no need to paste in your whole project.

 Unlike IDE-native assistants that guess behind the scenes, FileKitty lets you **see and shape exactly what the model sees.** You get cleaner inputs, smarter outputs, and fewer wasted tokens.

 What it lacks in IDE integration, it makes up for in **speed, precision, and higher-quality problem solving.**

 ---

-Would you like me to integrate this directly into the full README file now?

----